top of page

 • Are interested in why people speak the way they do

-• Analysing a whole range of spoken, written and multi-modal texts (eg. newspaper articles, blogs, etc);
+• Analysing a whole range of spoken, written and multi-modal texts (eg. newspaper articles, blogs, text messages, Twitter, celebrity interviews, etc)

-• Child language acquisition in speaking, reading and writing.
+• Child language acquisition in speaking, reading and writing; language and power, situation and Standard vs. non-Standard English

-• Language change from circa 1550 to the present day.
+• Language changes from circa 1550 to the present day.

 • Critical reading and annotation behaviours